peterballard/prmake/README.md

 Everything else in the Makefile is piped unchanged to the post-processed Makefile.

-So if you have 100 very similar targets, and "make" wildcards are not suitable, you can generate them using a Python (or any other interpreted language) loop.
+So if you have 100 very similar targets, and "make" wildcards are not suitable, prmake will generate them using a Python (or any other interpreted language) loop.

 Assuming you have set up the alias described above, you then run "prmake" just as you would "make", e.g.